jackyjsy/CVPR21Chal-SLR/readme.md

 This repo contains the code to reproduce our results on [2021 Looking at People Large Scale Signer Independent Isolated SLR CVPR Challenge](http://chalearnlap.cvc.uab.es/challenge/43/description/).

 In this repo, we provide trained models and a step-by-step instruction to train, test our models and reproduce our final results.
 We also provide a docker file for quick deployment of our environment setup.
 We are going to submit a paper to the workshop associated with this challenge to provide more details about our work.
-Please consider cite that paper if you find this repo useful in your research.
+Please consider [cite](#Citation) our paper if you find this repo useful in your research.

 ## News